Associate Professor of Work and Organization Studies

 Curhan serves on the executive committee of the Program on Negotiation (PON) at Harvard Law School, a world-renowned inter-university consortium dedicated to developing the theory and practice of negotiation and dispute resolution.
 He is also Director of the PON Research Lab and Director of MIT's Negotiation for Executives Program.

-Curhan is Founder and President of the Program for Young Negotiators, Inc., an organization dedicated to the promotion of negotiation training in primary and secondary schools.
-His book, Young Negotiators (Houghton Mifflin, 1998), is acclaimed in the fields of negotiation and education and has been translated into Spanish, Hebrew, and Arabic.
-The book has been used to train more than 35,000 children across the United States and abroad to achieve their goals without the use of violence.
+Curhan founded the Program for Young Negotiators, Inc., an organization dedicated to the promotion of negotiation training in primary and secondary schools.
+His book, Young Negotiators (Houghton Mifflin, 1998) is acclaimed in the fields of negotiation and education, and has been translated into Spanish, Hebrew, and Arabic.
+It has been used to train more than 35,000 children across the United States and abroad to achieve their goals without the use of violence.

 Deeply committed to education at all levels, Curhan has received the Stanford University Lieberman Fellowship for excellence in teaching and university service, the MIT Institute-wide teaching award, and the MIT Sloan Jamieson Prize for excellence in teaching.
 His three-day crash course, Negotiation Analysis, is open to all MIT students via lottery.

 Curhan holds an AB in psychology from Harvard University and an MS and a PhD in psychology from Stanford University.